kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

-This is a helper method that will give you transit directions to the coordinates you pass in.
-Let's go over how this works:
+This is a helper method that gives you transit directions to the coordinates you pass in.
+Here's what the code does:

-1. Create an `MKPlacemark` that will store your coordinates.
-Placemarks usually have an associated address, and the coffee shop model provides a basic one which just includes the coffee shop's name.
+1. Creates an `MKPlacemark` to store your coordinates.
+Placemarks usually have an associated address, and the coffee shop model provides a basic one which simply includes the coffee shop's name.
-2. Initialize an `MKMapItem` with the placemark.
+2. Initializes an `MKMapItem` with the placemark.
-3. Specify that you want to launch Maps in **transit** mode.
+3. Specifies that you want to launch Maps in **transit** mode.
-4. Launch Maps to show transit directions to the requested location.
+4. Launches Maps to show transit directions to the requested location.

-Now all you need to do is replace the `TODO` in `transitTapped()` with a call to the method above, passing in the coffee shop's location:
+All you need to do now is replace the `TODO` in `transitTapped()` with a call to your method above and pass in the coffee shop's location:

 ```swift
 openTransitDirectionsForCoordinates(coffeeShop.location)
 ```

-Build and run the app.
-Tap on a coffee shop, and click the train icon in the callout.
-You should be launched straight into transit directions to the coffee shop!
+Build and run your app; tap a coffee shop and click the train icon in the callout.
+You'll be launched straight into transit directions to the coffee shop:

 ![iPhone bordered](images/17-transitDirections.png)

-## Querying Transit ETA
+## Querying transit times

-The final new feature of MapKit that you'll add to Café Transit is the ability to query public transit journey information.
-In particular, the **MKETAResponse** class includes these properties:
+The final new feature of MapKit to add to Café Transit is querying public transit journey information.
+The `MKETAResponse` class includes the following useful properties:

 ```swift
 public var expectedTravelTime: NSTimeInterval { get }